Top 10 universities in South Korea

-Sungkyunkwan University was founded over 600 years ago and is the oldest university in East Asia.
+Sungkyunkwan University was founded more than 600 years ago and is the oldest university in East Asia.

-The university has academic exchange programmes and partnerships with 653 universities in 73 countries worldwide.
-It is also aiming to expand its dual degree programmes with many prestigious universities all around the world.
-Currently, SKKU is running 33 dual degree programmes with partners including MIT’s Schools of Engineering and Business, Indiana University’s Kelley School of Business, Fudan University, Peking University, and the University of Birmingham.
+The university has academic exchange programmes and partnerships with 653 universities in 73 countries.
+It is also aiming to expand its dual-degree programmes with many other universities around the world.
+The university currently runs 33 dual-degree programmes with partners including the Massachusetts Institute of Technology’s Schools of Engineering and Business, Indiana University’s Kelley School of Business, Fudan University, Peking University and the University of Birmingham.

-SKKU also offers the first fully English-taught MBA programme in Korea.
+It also offers the first fully English-taught MBA programme in South Korea.

 Studying at POSTECH, South Korea

 South Korea has some of the world’s best small universities

 International perspective: a British student in South Korea

 Set up by the government in 1971 with help from US advisers, KAIST was South Korea’s first research-led science and technology university.

 The university is based in the central city of Daejeon.